citelao/sensible/_coffee_shop/5-hackme.md

 * **Error**: things like emailing the wrong person or accidentally leaking information.
 * **Environmental**: things like storms, pathogens, power outages.

+For corporate threats, at least, this is a fantastic, battle-tested list.
+The DBIR analyzes over 40,000 security incidents annually, and 94% of attacks fall into one of these categories<!-- 94% according to DBIR 2018 pg 22 -->.

+If this list were tested on consumers, it would be exactly what we're looking for.

 ## The best list is not good enough

-Unfortunately, no one has applied this list to consumers.
+Unfortunately, no one has applied this list to consumers, or even tested the list on them.

-Immediately, there are several problems applying this list to everyday folks:
+Beyond that, it's pretty easy to identify some problems applying this list to everyday folks:

 * There is almost no consumer data for the last 4 actions in the list (misuse, physical, error, and environmental).
 * The list hides a big problem---that your password is much more likely to end up on the Internet because a corporation was hacked than because you were hacked.<!--  The vast majority of the time, if your data leaks it's because someone hacked a *company* that had your data (citation kinda needed (Experian breach?)).
 The VERIS schema still applies, but the attackers targeted the company, not you.
 It's notoriously hard to write secure code and keep secrets safe (TODO stats about encryption).
 Facebook, Dropbox, Adobe, Experian, the US Office of Personnel Management, and more---company after company and government after govenrment (https://haveibeenpwned.com/PwnedWebsites)---have all lost unencrypted (or poorly encrypted) data to hackers.
 Passwords, social security numbers, and even *fingerprints* have all been stolen and live on the Internet freely.
 I share the blame---I released a (now defunct) website with insecure password storage while I was in middle school.
 Sorry! -->